Hengyue Liang (梁恒岳)

 News

-[ Sep 2022 ] The preprint paper “Optimization for Robustness Evaluation beyond ℓp Metrics” is released on Arxiv. | Preprint |
+[ Oct 2022 ] Our paper “Optimization for Robustness Evaluation beyond ℓp Metrics” is accepted to ICASSP 2023.

 [ Dec 2021 ] Our paper “Early Stopping for Deep Image Prior” is submitted to Conference on Computer Vision and Pattern Recognition (CVPR) 2022. | Preprint |